cjdelisle/esyr/readme.md

   * `help`: print a brief help notice
   * `<anything>`: Swap the package.json file for the one with the extended prototype merged, then invoke esy with the swapped package.json file, then swap it back.

+## Status

+This is currently experimental, use at your own risk and remember that you might need to do some migrations in future versions.

+### TODO

+* [] `esyr install --save` not supported yet (also need to add dependencies to jbuild file)
+* [] `esyr clean` ought to also clean up the _build directory and the generated dune files.
+* [] Stop swapping `package.json` files, it's the source of plenty of bugs.
+  * Solution 1: esy supports extends
+  * Solution 2: `esyr.json` file, allowing package.json to be generated (like a dune file).
+* [] Support building OCaml projects
+* [] Support building libraries